• Skip to primary navigation

 As an Easter staple, Mini Eggs are perfect for this bark, but you can use any colourful sugar coated small chocolate eggs.

-Watch me make my Mini Egg Popcorn Bark step-by-step here, before or as you bake or jump straight down to the recipe.
+Watch me make my Easter Chocolate Bark with Popcorn step-by-step here, before or as you bake or jump straight down to the recipe.

 Melting the Chocolate

-For my Mini Egg Popcorn Bark we are going to melt the milk chocolate on a lined baking tray in the oven.
+For my Easter Chocolate Bark with Popcorn we are going to melt the milk chocolate on a lined baking tray in the oven.
 It’s pretty effortless doing it that way and as we want the melted chocolate to set as a slab, it’s the best way to do it.
 Just break the chocolate into squares and assemble in a rectangle, with slight gaps in between each piece.

 Then melt in a preheated oven at 110ºc / 230ºf for 4-5 minutes or until melted.
 Some ovens may not go quite that low, and in that case set it as low as it will go and check at 4 minutes.
 Even when melted, the chocolate squares (or rectangles) will retain their shape, so you need to use a knife tip to check if it’s melted all the way through before removing the tray.